-The McGavran Award for Excellence in Teaching honors Edward G. McGavran, MD, MPH, dean of the UNC School of Public Health from 1947 to 1963 and proponent of “hands-on” field training for public health students.
+The McGavran Award for Excellence in Teaching honors Edward G. McGavran, MD, MPH, dean of the UNC School of Public Health from 1947 to 1963 and a proponent of “hands-on” field training for public health students.
 First given in 1975, the award recognizes career-long excellence in teaching by a faculty member at the UNC Gillings School of Global Public Health.

 The record of a strong candidate for the McGavran Award should contain examples of innovation, leadership, impact and excellence in teaching both inside and outside the classroom.
 Evidence may include, but is not limited to:

-- Creation or adoption of innovative teaching tools and techniques
+- Creation or adoption of innovative teaching tools and techniques.

-- Publication of teaching-related materials, including texts, and evidence of their impact on the field
+- Publication of teaching-related materials, including texts and evidence of their impact on the field

 - A major role in influencing School-wide, university, national or professional curricular issues

-- Teaching-related awards.
+- Teaching-related awards

 The record of a strong candidate should include evidence of a substantial number of students positively influenced by the nominee.
 Examples relevant to this criterion may include, but are not limited to: